 Anyone under 21 drinking alcohol in your room or apartment is in direct violation of university policy.
-If you or a friend shows signs of alcohol poisoning or if you’ve been drugged, call 911.
+If you or a friend shows signs of alcohol poisoning or if you’ve been drugged, call or text 911.
 Medical amnesty laws could provide legal protection in emergency situations.
 If you do go out, designate a driver or plan for a ride before going out.

 MSU is a tobacco- and smoke-free campus.
 Smoking, vaping, tobacco use, and marijuana use are prohibited on campus.
 Cessation resources are available at tobaccofree.msu.edu.

 You can use the following methods to help someone: Direct intervention; Distract to diffuse the situation; Delegate by enlisting help.

 SEE SOMETHING, SAY SOMETHING.

 If you see or hear something concerning, call or text 911.